directus-labs/guest-authoring/directus-job-board-platform/index.md

   </div>
 );
 ```

 These functions will handle the respective actions when triggered by user interactions in the job list.
 Ensure your routes/index.tsx file contains this updated code.

-In the `components` folder, create two new files for the `JobForm.tsx` and `Modal.tsx` components that were used in your `HomePage` component.
+In the `components` directory, create two new files for the `JobForm.tsx` and `Modal.tsx` components that were used in your `HomePage` component.
 Add the following code to your `components/JobForm.tsx` file:

 ```jsx
 import { createSignal } from "solid-js";